 For citizens and communities to take an active role in improving the impacts and relationships between the inland, the coastal, and the ocean

 Inland states should have a voice in ocean protection, since what we do inland has a direct impact on the sea.
 Think about what we eat, the energy we use, and how we take care of our streams and creeks, which all lead downstream to the ocean.
 Advocates are working with the Inland Ocean Coalition to start their own inland ocean Chapters around the county and in Canada.
-In Illinois, Arizona, Utah, Michigan, and Manitoba, affiliates are engaging inland communities and strengthening the Coalition to encourage activism around ocean and watershed conservation.
+In Illinois, Arizona, Utah, Colorado, Michigan, and Manitoba, affiliates are engaging inland communities and strengthening the Coalition to encourage activism around ocean and watershed conservation.

 The Colorado Ocean Coalition (COCO) was founded in 2011 with the goal of inspiring and empowering Colorado citizens to promote healthy oceans, through education and community involvement.
 COCO has held three major regional conferences on ocean protection, called Making WAVES, sponsors a monthly Blue Drinks, launched the Ocean Ambassadors Certification and Ocean Rangers programs, and co-developed the initiative Blue The Dive.
 We have garnered recognition, involvement, and support from luminaries in the ocean protection movement—people like Dr. Sylvia Earle, Marine Researcher In-Residence at the National Geographic Society; Jean-Michel Cousteau, Founder of the Ocean Futures Society; and Dan Basta, former Director of the U. S. National Marine Sanctuary System.